 Is Glasgow's TV industry thriving?

-Glasgow will find out later whether it has made Channel 4's shortlist of cities it will consider for its new national headquarters.
+Channel 4 wants to move 300 jobs out of London to three regional hubs, the largest of which would be its headquarters.

-The city is one of more than dozen - including Cardiff, Newcastle and Birmingham - which are in the running for the new base.
+If Glasgow is successful, it would be a huge boost to the industry north of the border.

-The bid won the support of Nicola Sturgeon who told key industry figures last month that the city's film and TV sector was thriving.
+Led by Stuart Cosgrove, the bid has already won the backing of Nicola Sturgeon, who told key industry figures last month that the city's film and TV sector was thriving.

 "This city is already one of the most important centres for broadcasting and TV production anywhere on these islands," the first minister added.